bikk-uk/jest-mock-express/README.md

 const req = getMockReq()
 ```

 To create mock requests with values you can just provide them to the function in any order and all are optional.
-The advantage of this is that it ensures all of the other properties are also provided with default values.
+The advantage of this is that it ensures all of the other properties are not undefined.

 ```typescript
 // an example GET request to retrieve an entity